-Myths about Purple Weed
+Facts and Myths About Growing Purple Weed

 That’s not to say attempts at purpling don’t occur at all, “I’ve seen some people use ice water to do their flush,” he told me, “some other tweaking with light timing, but I don’t recommend any of it.”